phoebefrances/AccessU-frontend/README.md

 &nbsp; We hope you find this document helpful in understanding the problem we aimed to solve, the solution&nbsp; &nbsp; or app we created to solve this problem, how to install the app, details about what's going on in the &nbsp; &nbsp; &nbsp; &nbsp; code and how to use it.

+The user data that's been added to our app and system is in and around London or Soho.
+They'd be the best place to see the fullest capactiy of our app.

 </br></br>

 ## ❌ The Problem